[Updated on June 5, 2020]

 Agile & Continuous Delivery

-Agile has probably already become your favorite mantra.
+Agile is probably already one of your mantras.
 Well, it’s the perfect time to start practicing.
-When you build a healthcare app, it’s important to realize that proceeding by brief, one-week sprints, you’re likely to arrive at the desired destination faster and with fewer iterations.
+When you build a healthcare app, it’s essential to realize that proceeding by brief, one-week sprints, you’re likely to arrive at the desired destination faster and with fewer iterations.
 There will be time to test the completed scope and adjust future sprints if necessary.

 Another aspect you should be paying attention to is continuous delivery.
 The team developing your healthcare app must set up an environment that allows QA engineers and you to test completed features without interfering with the development of the next round of features.